 In this website and my publications you will find the eclectic collection of my attempts to explore and understand these mysteries and the unexplained.
-There are links to sources that are important and should not be forgotten.
+There are links to sources that are important that will help you investigate deeper.
 Some of these mysteries are about everyday life that is happening around us, such as near death experiences and the nature of consciousness.
-Others are scientific puzzles about observed phenomena, such as ball lightning that we are just beginning to understand, or poltergeists that remain a mystery.
+Others are scientific puzzles about observed phenomena, such as ball lightning that we are now beginning to understand, or poltergeists that remain a mystery.
 And some are arcane, such as the incredibly precise cutting of very hard stone in times well before metal tools were available.

 My observations on education and learning are from my own experiences visiting schools and talking with educators, underpinned by the 50+ hours of video from schools, produced by them for the Naace Third Millennium Learning Award, assesses and discussed with colleagues in Naace.